582Multimedia/Multimania-Capython/README.md

 ## Multimania Project Details
 ### Description:
 - Create a multimedia project that includes at least a small cameo from our buddy Capy.

+### Theme(??)
+- vintage / nostalgia
+- think local
+- authenticity

 ### Projects should:
 - Have a well-defined purpose, inform, share, entertain, evoke emotion